 Etsy is a well-established marketplace focused on handmade, vintage, and craft-related products.
 It provides a built-in audience but comes with more seller limitations.
 According to its impact report, in 2024, Etsy had 96.3 million active buyers.
 Etsy Ads allow sellers to promote their listings within the marketplace, and Etsy Pattern offers a customizable website builder.

-However, Etsy users must adhere to strict product restrictions and Etsy-style fees, which can impact overall profitability.
+However, Etsy users must adhere to strict product restrictions and Etsy-style fees, which can impact profitability.
 In 2020, Etsy sellers generated $4 billion in income, highlighting the platform’s earning potential despite its limitations.

 Shopify vs Etsy: Storefront and Customization Options